|

 and dressmaking terms.

-The patterns may be enlarged either by projection, or by drafting with the
+The patterns can be enlarged either by projection, or by drafting with the

 Diamond Cutting System used with the original magazines.
 The Diamond Cutting